adhun36/django-clickhouse-logger/README.md

 # django-clickhouse-logger

-Logging django errors to the clickhouse database with daily rotation.
+Logging Django errors to the Clickhouse database with daily rotation.

 ```no-highlight
 https://github.com/Sobolev5/django-clickhouse-logger
 ```

 ![](https://github.com/Sobolev5/django-clickhouse-logger/blob/master/screenshots/screenshot.png)
-> screenshot from dbeaver
+> screenshot from Dbeaver

 # How to use it